Diffusion & Adversarial Schr\"odinger Bridges via Iterative Proportional Markovian Fitting: Theoretical Analysis for Gaussians

-In the case of single point $t=t_1$ ($N=1$), we prove that the function $f(\Sigma)$ is a contraction map.
+In the case of single point $t=t_1$ ($N=1$), we prove that the function $f(\rho_n)$ is a contraction map.
 The sufficient condition for the map to be contraction is to have derivative's norm bounded by $\gamma_d < 1$.
+First, we can write down the simplified formula $f(\rho_n)$: